PeptideFox

 Why GLP-1 Drugs Cause Fatigue

-GLP-1 fatigue comes from your body running a larger energy deficit than it can sustain, combined with the drug acting directly on your brain's motivation and energy regulation systems.
-Which mechanisms hit hardest depends on your compound, your dose, and how aggressively you're restricting.
-These aren't separate problems — they reinforce each other, and understanding the two categories helps you target the right fix.
+GLP-1 fatigue comes from the body running a larger energy deficit than it can sustain, combined with the drug acting directly on the brain's motivation and energy regulation systems.
+Which mechanisms hit hardest depends on the compound, the dose, and how aggressively intake is restricted.
+These aren't separate problems — they reinforce each other, and the two categories map to different fixes.

 Four mechanisms compound here, and each one makes the others worse.